 How much does this cost

-Audience geography is a high-volume workflow because you are doing one /about call per follower.
-Concrete numbers on the Sorsa Pro plan (100,000 requests for $199/mo, $0.00199 per request):
+Audience geography is a high-volume workflow, since you make one /about call per follower.
+Concrete numbers on the Sorsa Pro plan (100,000 requests for $199 per month, $0.00199 per request):

 | Workload | Requests | Cost on Pro |